wajdsaleh/BrickBreakerGame/README.md

 I developed this game using Java programming language.
 This game has simple rules ;
 1- Break all the bricks.
-2- Try to prevent the ball from falling. and it is fully controlled by the keyboard.
+2- Try to prevent the ball from falling
+,It is fully controlled by the keyboard.

 # How the game works?